 Members with their super invested in Sunsuper’s Balanced option have just 50.8% of their balance in shares.
 Members with their super invested in the Retirement option have just 33.8% of their balance invested in shares.

-Yes, shares have declined in value, but other assets have performed well: investors have sought safety in government bonds, driving their prices up; and a weaker Australian dollar has offset a significant part of the declines in value of unhedged international shares.
+Yes, shares declined in value during March 2020, but other assets performed well: investors sought safety in government bonds, driving their prices up; and a weaker Australian dollar offset a significant part of the declines in value of unhedged international shares.
+Further, world share markets started to recover in late March and have enjoyed very strong returns over the December 2020 quarter, regaining much of the losses suffered in the downturn earlier in 2020.
 And because we maintain substantial exposures to unlisted asset classes – Private Capital, Property, Infrastructure – our diversified investment options are less exposed to short-term market volatility than many of our competitors.
 While these assets are not immune to major and prolonged economic and market downturns, they tend to hold their value to a greater extent that shares.

 Your super may be automatically invested away from shares as you get older